arabold/serverless-sentry-lib/README.md

 ## Version History

+### 2.5.1

+- `@sentry/integrations` is a peer dependency now.
+Make sure to install it in your project!

 ### 2.5.0

-- Added support for @sentry/node v7.
-This is the recommended version now!
+- Added support for `@sentry/node` v7.
+This is the recommended version now.
-- @sentry/integrations is a peer dependency only now.
 - Updated dependencies

 ### 2.4.0